zcorleissen/documentation/source/api/overview.rst

 ..
 WARNING::

-   Your API key allows access to your data, so this key should not be exposed untrusted.
+   Your API key allows access to your data on a per instance basis, so this key should not be exposed to any untrusted source.

 Operations